VIAME/VIAME/README.md

 architecture.
 Alongside the pipelined image processing system are a number of standalone utilties for model training, output visualization, groundtruth annotation, detector/tracker evaluation (a.k.a. scoring), image/video search, and rapid model generation.
-Both a desktop application and web version of VIAME exists to faciliate users who want to work in either environment.
+Both a desktop application and web version of VIAME exists to faciliate users who want to work in either environment, with algorithms integrated into this repository runnable in either.

 Example Capabilities
 --------------------